QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     plothistogram(lp, 500)

-Let's have a casual discussion of how all this works while leaving technical details for later in the lectures
+Let's have a casual discussion of how all this works while leaving technical details for later in the lectures.

-First, ``lp = Laplace()`` creates an instance of a data type defined in the ``Distributions`` module that represents the Laplace distribution
+First, ``lp = Laplace()`` creates an instance of a data type defined in the ``Distributions`` module that represents the Laplace distribution.

-The name ``lp`` is bound to this value
+The name ``lp`` is bound to this value.

 When we make the function call ``plothistogram(lp, 500)`` the code in the body of the function ``plothistogram`` is run with